 The horsepower increase will be significantly noticeable with these new cylinder heads.
 As outlined the benefits are better fuel combustion which increases horsepower.
 This can mean better fuel economy on the street as well as the fuel charge is ignited and used completely.

 That was the trouble with the old cast iron cylinder heads, especially the iron smogger heads.
 The design of the combustion chamber and exhaust manifolds was to try to emit less emissions.
 Because of this, the burnt exhaust gasses couldn’t escape completely in time before the next combustion cycle began.

 This meant the combustion chamber temperature was still very high, so less cooler air and fuel could get in, leading to far less horsepower that could be made with this design.
 Did you ever wonder why the Dodge Caravan 440 engines only made 200 horsepower, versus the Dodge Super Bee 440 high performance engines?
 They made about 375 horsepower.
 The 440 Caravan heads lost power mostly due to port design, lower compression pistons and cast iron smogger exhaust manifolds.

-This is where the advantage of have aluminum heads over the factory cast iron heads is noticeably different.
+This is where the advantage of having aluminum heads over the factory cast iron heads is noticeably different.
 Aluminum transfers heat away from hot spot areas quicker.
 Cooling the combustion chamber.
 Allowing for more air/fuel mix.
 The obvious out come is more horesepower.

 Parts availability is plenty.
 If you bought a bare set of cylinder heads you can very easily and simply swap all the existing parts from your old iron heads to the new ones.
 There are plenty of well known brand name parts products on the market too.
 Suitable for any budget.